-The Centers for Disease Control’s (CDC’s) National Center for Health Statistics (NCHS) is working to improve the infrastructure to support more timely and complete mortality data collection through more timely delivery of state death records (e.g., cause of death) to the NDI database and through linking NDI records with nationally collected hospital datasets to obtain a more complete picture of patient care.
-The CDC is engaged in three inter-related tasks to enhance the national mortality system:
+The CDC’s National Center for Health Statistics (NCHS) worked to improve the infrastructure to support more timely and complete mortality data collection through: 1) more timely delivery of state death records (e.g., cause of death) to the NDI database; and 2) linking NDI records with nationally collected hospital datasets to obtain a more complete picture of patient care.
+The CDC engaged in three inter-related tasks to enhance the national mortality system:

 Strengthen existing state mortality data collection infrastructure by supporting state efforts to enhance and upgrade existing Electronic Death Registration Systems (EDRS) to forge a comprehensive network that support electronic data transfer to the NDI for the more timely delivery of state records.

-Pilot draft national standards for the exchange, including bi-directional exchange, of relevant electronic death data from EHRs to EDRSs.
+Pilot draft national standards for the exchange, including bi-directional exchange, of relevant electronic death data from EHRs to EDRS.

-Pilot the linkage of the National Hospital Care Survey in‑patient and emergency department data with the NDI to assess the feasibility, validity, and reliability of measuring in‑patient and post‑discharge mortality.
+Pilot the linkage of the National Hospital Care Survey (NHCS) in patient and emergency department data with the NDI to assess the feasibility, validity, and reliability of measuring in patient and post discharge mortality.